mikaelkankaanpaa/analytics-portfolio/README.md

 ## 3) Sales Analytics Dashboard Automation (Excel + VBA)
-*NOTE: Running the file locally requires enabling macros for the file (right-clicking the downloaded file -> Properties -> General: Security and checking 'Unblock').*

 **Goal:** Build an interactive dashboard for sales analysis and pricing visualization using data from a gamified business simulation* (RealGame).